flych3r/comex-back/README.md

 ## Running the app

-After everithing is setup, run the command and access the url <http://localhost:8000/docs>:
+After everything is setup, run the command and access the url <http://localhost:8000/docs>:
 ```bash
 make run-dev
 ```